Summary of changes to Google’s Terms of Service

 - Improved readability: While our Terms remain a legal document, we’ve done our best to make them easier to understand, including by adding links to useful information and providing definitions.

-What do the updated Terms of Service mean for my privacy and data?
+What does the updated Terms of Service mean for my privacy and data?

 Why are you moving Google Drive, Google Chrome and Google Chrome OS to the Google-wide Terms of Service?
 What does this mean for my use of these products?